kragen/derctuo/markdown/sentential-database.md

 ### Regexps ###

-If you're trying to apply this kind of tool to parsing text that it wasn't intended for, it might be convenient to specify a regex to constrain the matches.
+If you’re trying to apply this kind of tool to parsing text that it wasn’t intended for, it might be convenient to specify a regex to constrain the matches.

     start 'year/\d+/'-'month/\d+/'-'day/\d+/'